-In our school we follow Blackburn Diocese syllabus for R.E and worship and this is threaded through all aspects of school life.
-Our aim is to develop a school where there is a prevailing generosity of spirit, a valuing of others gifts, genuine forgiveness, cooperation, readiness to share, realistic but adventurous goals and expectations also respecting the opinions of others
+In our school, we follow the Blackburn Diocese syllabus for RE and worship, and this is threaded through all aspects of school life.
+We aim to develop a school where there is a prevailing generosity of spirit, a valuing of others' gifts, genuine forgiveness, cooperation, readiness to share, realistic but adventurous goals and expectations, and respect for the opinions of others

-We have identified with our staff and children a set of 7 core values - Wisdom; love; respect; endurance; friendship, and trust.
-All members of our school community were involved in the choosing of these values and in ensuring that they are embedded in daily life of our school.
+We have identified with our staff and children a set of 6 core values: Wisdom, Love, Respect, Endurance, Friendship, and Trust.
+All members of our school community were involved in the choosing of these values and in ensuring that they are embedded in the daily life of our school.

-Reverend Keighley our Vicar comes in to school each Thursday to lead worship with the children.
+Reverend Keighley, our Vicar, comes to school each Thursday to lead worship with the children.
 We take the children to Church at least once a half term and on special Sundays.
 We have achieved the Church School of Distinction award for our relationship with the church and the parish.

-Christian values are lived out in the excellent relationships in the school family which results in exemplary behaviour.
+Christian values are lived out in the excellent relationships in the school family, which results in exemplary behaviour.

 Worship is central to the spiritual life of the school.
-It is sincere, varied and relevant and has a deep impact on the whole community.
+It is sincere, varied, and relevant and has a deep impact on the whole community.